 The Experimental Therapeutics Laboratory is a collaborative venture between scientists from the Sansom Institute for Health Research (University of South Australia), the Hanson Institute, the Cancer Clinical Trials Unit (Royal Adelaide Hospital Cancer Centre).

 We perform basic, translational and clinical research that aims to improve chronic and acute health outcomes by exploring novel immunotherapeutic approaches to treat and prevent cancer, allergy and other diseases including chronic and acute infections and uncontrolled inflammation in sepsis and the body’s response to biomaterial implants.
 Our expertise exploits the specificity and power of the immune system to design, develop, and implement cutting edge approaches to new therapeutic and diagnostic agents.

 Industry links, experience and clinical expertise ensure that our research has a strong likelihood of generating applications for potential commercialisation and improved therapeutic outcomes for patients

-Associate Professor John Hayball (UniSA)
+Associate Professor John Hayball (School of Pharmacy and Medical Sciences, UniSA)